UbiquityRobotics/joystick_input/README.md

 ## Configuration of joystick in use

-The node was written to support XBox 360 controller and PS3 bluetooth controller but the PS3 dongle needs to be able to be set to emulate XBox and only then will you have luck.
+The node was written to support PS3 dualshock and XBox 360 controllers as long as the PS3 controller has an XInput selection to emulate XBox 360 protocol.
 We have found that the  'Wireless PS3 Controller To PC USB Adapter [by Mayflash] works if set to Xinput when using PS3 controller.
 The XBox dongle we have found to work is the 'PC Wireless Gaming Receiver' which says model 1086 on the tag near the usb plug.

+ROS parameters set in the launchfile allow the node to be customized in common ways.
+Since the joystick axis moves show up as -1 to +1 for both fwd/reverse and right to left we have included for both the ability to scale the /joy axis value and then cap it to a max if required.
 The parameters in joystick.launch are briefly discussed below but are commented in the launch file as well

-        enable_joystick           Set to 0 to disable joystick completely (not likely to be needed) joystick_deadzone         Set this to change the deadzone where joystick returns 0 if lower cmd_vel_msg_per_sec       Max messages issued per second to throttle too many messages This defaults to about 4 per second but you can set up to about 10. cmd_vel_speed             The speed used for the forward button (not the joystick) cmd_vel_angle             The angular speed used for the right or left button (not the joystick) cmd_vel_joy_max           The joystick fwd/back max value for joystick pressed all the way cmd_vel_joy_turn_max      The joystick right/left max value for joystick pressed all the way
+        enable_joystick           Set to 0 to disable joystick completely (not likely to be needed) joystick_deadzone         Defines a deadzone where joystick returns 0.
+Needed due to cheap joysticks cmd_vel_msg_per_sec       Max messages issued per second to throttle too many messages This defaults to about 4 per second but you can set up to about 10.

-        disable_nav_stack         Set to 0 to disable move_base hotkeys programmed with target_N_x, y, z
+        Joystick Specific Parameters.
+We have a scale applied to /joy value then a max cap applied cmd_vel_joy_speed_scale   The joystick fwd/back scale applied to the -1 to 1 /joy values cmd_vel_joy_speed_max     The joystick fwd/back max values to /cmd_vel after scaling cmd_vel_joy_turn_scale    The joystick right/left scale applied to the -1 to 1 /joy values cmd_vel_joy_turn_max      The joystick right/left max values to /cmd_val after scaling

+        Button values for speed are here and have single non-changing values cmd_vel_btn_speed         The speed used for the forward button (not the joystick) cmd_vel_btn_turn_speed    The linear speed used for the forward button (not the joystick) cmd_vel_btn_turn_angle    The angular speed used for the right or left button (not the joystick)

-        target_N_x                Pre-programed move_base x,y,z values for wireless 'goto nav point' use
+        disable_nav_stack         Defaults to 0 as this was a show demo mode.
+To use this see section above target_N_x                Pre-programed move_base x,y,z values for wireless 'goto nav point' use

 The joy_input node consumes topic /joy and you may find it of value see the output of the required ros-indigo-joystick-drivers node using this command below.
 If you don't see anything on /joy then the joy_input node will have no input.